London Philharmonic Orchestra

 As well as giving classical concerts and opera performances in the UK and internationally, we also record film and video game soundtracks, have our own record label, and reach thousands of people every year through activities for schools and our local communities.

 The Orchestra was founded by Sir Thomas Beecham in 1932, and since then has been headed by many of the great names in the conducting world, including Sir Adrian Boult, Bernard Haitink, Sir Georg Solti, Klaus Tennstedt and Kurt Masur.
-The Orchestra's current Principal Conductor is Vladimir Jurowski, appointed in 2007, and Yannick Nézet-Séguin is Principal Guest Conductor.
-Julian Anderson is the Orchestra's current Composer in Residence.
+The Orchestra's current Principal Conductor is Vladimir Jurowski, appointed in 2007.
+From September 2015 Andrés Orozco-Estrada will take up the position of Principal Guest Conductor.
+Magnus Lindberg is the Orchestra’s current Composer in Residence.

 'The LPO were in tremendous form, right across the stage ...
 Truly an evening to remember!'Gramophone, Oct 2012